Key Person Policy

 About the role

 Our understanding is that children thrive when they experience a secure familiar and loving bond with an adult.
-Whilst this is primarily the role of their parent or carer and close family, we can also strive to achieve a close relationship within the Playgroup setting by using a ‘Key Person’ approach.
+Whilst this is primarily the role of their parent or carer and close family, we can also strive to achieve a close relationship within the Preschool setting by using a ‘Key Person’ approach.

 All staff are aware of the Key Person concept at the recruitment stage.
-It is included in the job specification and job description We elaborate on this with their induction and as they settle into their role through various means: we explain the Key Person role according to the EYFS; introduce their allocated children and parents/carers; model procedures for observation recording and planning; provide ongoing training; monitor the quality of communications and record keeping.
+It is included in the job specification and job description.
+We elaborate on this with their induction and as they settle into their role through various means: we explain the Key Person role according to the EYFS; introduce their allocated children and parents/carers; model procedures for observation recording and planning; provide ongoing training; monitor the quality of communications and record keeping.

 The key person allocated to each child is scheduled to work, as far as possible, on the days that the child attends.
 Where a member of staff works for a limited number of hours, and to cover staff absence, we operate a ‘buddy’ system whereby we identify another member of staff to be available to support that child.

-We explain the Key Person role to parents at various times: when they are visiting the playgroup for the first time; when the children attend their induction session.
+We explain the Key Person role to parents at various times: when they are visiting the Preschool for the first time; when the children attend their induction session.
 Then when the child starts with us, parents are approached by the Key person for their child who will explain their role and set out any expectations.
-There is a list with the Key Person for each child published on the playgroup notice board.
+There is a list with the Key Person for each child published on the Preschool notice board.

 We allocate a Key Person simply by the age of the child so that each member of staff has a mixed age group; and by days of attendance.
 It is possible that beyond these factors, a child may strike up a close bond with a different member of staff.
 We see this as a positive aspect of our setting and it means that the child isn’t dependent on one adult for support.
 We all take responsibility for the welfare and development of all the children.
 No child will be overlooked by a member of staff just because they are not his/her Key Person.